Is the radiation level in Tokyo safe for a 2-year-old (Sept 2012)? What about the food & water supplies?

 Why?
 Because of contamination by Cs137 , etc.

-2/3 of Japan in East side will be a dead zone. almost 7 years agoAnswered by Guest. via WorldNomads.com if your kid is going to live for the next 80 years, don't go there!
-The effect is long term. almost 6 years agoAnswered by MT via WorldNomads.com
+2/3 of Japan in East side will be a dead zone. about 7 years agoAnswered by Guest. via WorldNomads.com if your kid is going to live for the next 80 years, don't go there!
+The effect is long term. about 6 years agoAnswered by MT via WorldNomads.com